SOME THOUGHTS ON THE FUTURE TASKS OF PR AND MARKETING

 STAKEHOLDERS MEASURE A COMPANY BY ACTIONS, NOT WORDS.
 THIS HAS NEVER BEEN TRUER THAN IN THIS CRISIS.

-Consumers and customers expect companies to place even more emphasis on their contribution to society, even before the global economy recovers.
-Boards and CEOs must balance the desire to advance their purpose and reputational legacy (which they did or did not do during the crisis) with the fundamental requirement to increase profits and control costs.
+Consumers and customers expect companies to put even more emphasis on their contribution to society, even before the global economy recovers.
+Boards and CEOs must balance their desire to advance their purpose and reputation (which they did or did not do during the crisis) with the fundamental requirement to increase profits and control costs.
 In other words, purpose versus pragmatism.
 The communicator’s expertise and access to the right insights and data are central to success in this delicate situation.

 For some organizations, short-term survival is the only item on the agenda.
 Others are peering through the fog of uncertainty and thinking about how to position themselves once the crisis is over and things return to normal.